 Outside of academia, Belarus offers ample opportunities for recreation.
 Belarus has developed infrastructure and a high quality of life with rich cultural offerings.
 The Internet is cheap and fast, except of course when the government cuts it off for reasons of political control.
 The air is relatively clean, despite Belarus having received significant radiation after the Chernobyl nuclear disaster, and many natural areas remain pristine.
-Minsk is a great jumping off point for weekend trips to regional capitals, such as Kyiv, Warsaw, and Vilnius, which are reachable by car (although COVID restrictions earlier significantly disrupted travel temporarily).
+Minsk is a great jumping off point for weekend trips to regional capitals, such Warsaw and Vilnius, which are reachable by car (although COVID restrictions earlier significantly disrupted travel temporarily).

 A Fulbright placement in Belarus is a great opportunity to explore this vibrant country, contribute to the development of its educational system, and engage with partners across the country.
 Local people are genuinely interested in interacting with Americans and learning more about the American experience.

 NOTE: The U.S. Fulbright Student Program in Belarus was suspended in September 2021 and remains suspended until further notice.
 Please contact IIE for program updates.